nilesc/workflow/README.md

 computer to learn as many keyboard shortcuts as possible.
 The goal (in my opinion) should be to almost completely avoid the mouse while developing unless doing something that you're deliberately taking your time with.

+### Initial Experience
+When deciding if you want to learn about any of theset tools, I highly recommend running some or all of the mentioned commands.
+This will provide hands-on experience which will certainly be more useful than a description of capabilities.

 ### Continuously Learning
 This is one of the most important things to learn from this whole guide.